|

 Laches - All virtue must be based on knowledge.
 To act well, we must understand ourselves — our desires, limits, and character.
 Courage without knowledge becomes mindless or rash, and other virtues fail without insight guiding them.

 Laws - How do we build a just society that outlives any one ruler?
-Plato turns from ideal theory to practical order, asking how laws, institutions, and education can hold a community together across generations.
+Plato turns from ideal theory to practical order, asking how laws, institutions, and education can hold community together across generations.

 Phaedrus - Love is spiritual ascent toward truth and beauty.
 The beloved sparks memory of the ideal Beauty and the divine.
 Desire and inspiration move the soul beyond ordinary thinking, revealing insights that reason alone cannot reach.